Educational technology: Disadvantages

 Adaptive instructional materials tailor questions to each student's ability and calculate their scores, but this encourages students to work individually rather than socially or collaboratively (Kruse, 2013).
 Social relationships are important, but high-tech environments may compromise the balance of trust, care, and respect between teacher and student.

 Massively open online courses (MOOCs), although quite popular in discussions of technology and education in developed countries (more so in the US), are not a major concern in most developing or low-income countries.
 One of the stated goals of MOOCs is to provide less fortunate populations (i.e., in developing countries) an opportunity to experience courses with US-style content and structure.
-However, research shows only 3% of the registrants are from low-income countries, and although many courses have thousands of registered students only 5-10% of them complete the course.
+However, research shows only 3% of the registrants are from low-income countries, and although many courses have thousands of registered students only 5–10% of them complete the course.
 This can be attributed to lack of staff support, course difficulty, and low levels of engagement with peers.
 MOOCs also implies that certain curriculum and teaching methods are superior, and this could eventually wash over (or possibly washing out) local educational institutions, cultural norms, and educational traditions.

 With the Internet and social media, using educational apps makes students highly susceptible to distraction and sidetracking.
 Even though proper use has been shown to increase student performance, being distracted would be detrimental.
 Another disadvantage is an increased potential for cheating.
-One method is done by creating multiple accounts to survey questions and gather information which can be assimilated so that the master account is able to fill in the correct answers.
-Smartphones can be very easy to hide and use inconspicuously, especially if their use is normalized in the classroom.
-These disadvantages can be managed with strict rules and regulations on mobile phone use.

 A disadvantage of e-learning is that it can cause depression, according to a study made during the 2021 COVID-19 quarantines.